 Build Your Turkey Greece Travel Package

 Greece Highlights

-Generally when people think of Greece, they tend to focus primarily on Athens and the two most popular islands of Mykonos & Santorini, however Greece is soo much more than just these.
-For more in-depth information about best travel packages to Greece, visit this page.
+Generally, when people think of Greece, they tend to focus primarily on Athens and the two most famous islands of Mykonos & Santorini.
+However, Greece is so much more than just these.
+For more in-depth information about the best travel packages to Greece, visit our Greece tour packages page.
 The mainland area has a treasure trove of quaint villages and historical sites to explore, such as Naphlion, Delphi, Olympia, Meteora to name just a few.
-There are numerous multi-day coach tours (from 02 to 07 days) that cover the most significant historical and cultural highlights of the mainland, or alternatively the option to hire a rental car and do a self-drive journey with freedom to stop and soak in the local flavor as you go along.
-Crete is the largest island of Greece and well worth a visit.
-If you have only a few days then the main city of Heraklion is a must, with the nearby Palace of Knossos to explore.
-If you have a longer period of time then Heraklion & Chania would be a great option or consider a 07-day self-drive itinerary that covers numerous highlights, villages and seaside towns of Crete.
-Other great favorites are the islands of Rhodes, Kos, Paros & Naxos.
-If you are really limited in time and just want a brief overview of some of the major islands, then consider a 04-night Greek Island Cruise which stops in Mykonos, Patmos, Santorini, Heraklion & Rhodes.
+There are numerous multi-day coach tours (from 02 to 07 days) that cover the most significant historical and cultural highlights of the mainland, or the option to hire a rental car and do a self-drive journey with freedom to stop and soak in the local flavor as you go along.
+Crete is the largest island in Greece and is well worth a visit.
+If you have only a few days, the main city of Heraklion is a must, with the nearby Palace of Knossos to explore.
+If you have a more extended period, then Heraklion & Chania would be a great option, or consider a 07-day self-drive itinerary that covers numerous highlights, villages, and seaside towns of Crete.
+Other great favorites are the Rhodes, Kos, Paros & Naxos islands.
+If you are limited in time and just want a brief overview of some of the major islands, consider a 04-night Greek Island Cruise, which stops in Mykonos, Patmos, Santorini, Heraklion & Rhodes.

+Build Your Turkey Greece Travel Package